 (3) To increase the effectivity and usability of all MHEWS-oriented regional projects and activities for Members, including those implemented and/or funded by various agencies.
 (MIE could be considered as an entry point or platform to discuss, exchange, coordinate with, from outside WMO when it is about activities in the MHEWS scope and thus to optimize complementarity and to avoid overlapping areas of work.)

-[DC]National and local requirements and capabilities in the context of MIE
+National and local requirements and capabilities in the context of MIE

 Early warning services are the purview of national and local governments, although system operation and guidance delivery may be regional or global.
 It is national institutions such as National Disaster Management and Civil Protection Authorities (NDMCPAs) and meteorological, hydrological, and oceanographic agencies (usually NMHSs) that shall provide early warning services to the stakeholders and the population in each country/territory.
 This requests a strong recognition and commitment of the governance and adequate mandates and articulations of the institutions.